 WordPress is loved by Google and you can see your website showing up in search engines in no time without paying big bucks for SEO (Search Engine Optimisation).
 There are lots of little tips and tricks you can and should follow, but at least you start with a platform which is easily accessible for search engines.

-That’s what you do in the Starter Course which takes 4 hours – you will set up your account, know how to change themes and widgets in your sidebar, and how to create posts on your blog and static pages like on a normal website.
+That’s what you do in the Starter Course which takes 5 hours – you will set up your account, know how to change themes and widgets in your sidebar, and how to create posts on your blog and static pages like on a normal website.
 You will be able to upload photos to your posts and pages, create galleries and slide shows out of them and create a navigation bar, categories and tags.
-You will also know how to change your personal settings, allow or disallow comments and how to fight spam.
+You will learn how to use the block editor Gutenberg and also how to change your personal settings, allow or disallow comments and how to fight spam.

 Most people are amazed how much they can achieve in half a day – and you do all that yourself, not just listen to what you could do!

-I know from teaching other courses that 4 hours is a very good time frame to learn and practise as much as possible.
-If we did offer a full day course we would need to have a proper lunch break in between, and afterwards participants are usually not as alert any more, it is more difficult to concentrate and we could only use the time to practise what we have done before.
+I know from teaching other courses that 5 hours is a very good time frame to learn and practise as much as possible.
+If we did offer a full day course we would need additional coffee breaks and have a longer lunch break in between, and afterwards participants are usually not as alert any more, it is more difficult to concentrate and we could only use the time to practise what we have done before.
 I believe a better way is to focus on the course for half a day, do one or two examples on each topic, then work on your site at your own pace afterwards with the help of our examples and notes.

 As long as you’re happy with a domain name such as ‘yourdomain.wordpress.com’ – it’s all free.